acuminous/yup-by-example/README.md

 * add [custom generators](#custom-generators)
 * intercept generated values
 * control the random seed used for test data generation
-* control the value of `now`, used for relative date generation
+* control the value of 'now'
 * configure generators on a test-by-test basis

 ### Generating test data